app-generator/fullstack-react-express-material-design/README.md

 ## Product Features

-This full-stack app is built using a decoupled architecture, where the **React** Material Desifn frontend communicates with the Nodejs / [Express](https://expressjs.com/) backend through secure ajax call.
+This full-stack app is built using a decoupled architecture, where the **React** Material Design frontend communicates with the Nodejs / [Express](https://expressjs.com/) backend through secure ajax call.

  - Nodejs / [Express](https://expressjs.com/) backend
  - SQLite database, managed by Sequelize ORM.
 A simple Users tabel is provided.